This week, the in-demand job is: Material Handlers.

 It is something I can see myself doing long term, it isn’t terribly demanding on the body, so I could do it for a while.
 Self care is definitely important.
 Staying physically fit, stretching, getting massages and staying happy and healthy for the long term.
 I do really enjoy it, this is a great job.

-What advice would you give to someone interested in forKlift driving?
+What advice would you give to someone interested in forklift driving?

 Get your foot in the door and get some experience.
 If you can take the opportunity to drive a forklift then do it!
-Forklift driving is something you can do with no College or University background, but you do need a licence.
+Forklift driving is something you can do with no College or University background, but you do need a license.

 Why is Windsor-Essex a unique place to work in this field?